Upcoming Parent-to-Parent Trainings

 • CHAMP Camp provides a summer camp experience for children and adolescents with tracheostomies and those who require technological respiratory assistance.
 Located in Indiana.

-Local Camps for all children: we provide this list based on information we received from the camp or directly from families
+We have provide additional information on accommodations and adaptations based on information we received from the camp or directly from families

 • Contact your county 4-H for information on your local camp opportunities.
 You can hear more about how Camp Susan has accommodated campers in the past with this video: youtu.be/IK4PcchE2es